 can see the floodlights of the ground up on the

 right), turn right onto the A89 towards Airdrie.
 The

 ground is a short distance down this road on the

 left.
 Street Parking.

-The nearest railway station is Coatdyke, which is about a ten minute walk away from the ground.
+There are two railway stations that are fairly similar in distance from the ground; Coatdyke and Coatbridge Central.
+Coatdyke is the nearest, which is about a ten minute walk away from the ground.
 As you come out of the station bear left and proceed up Quarry Street.
 Continue over the crossroads (with a shop on one corner) and after about a quarter of a mile a church on your right.
 At the end of Quarry Street turn left onto Muiryhall Street and then turn right onto Main Street.
 Pass the Fire Station on the left and then Owens Bar.
 Continue along the Main Street and you will reach the stadium on your right.

 Of The Ground: